The Only 4 YouTube Metrics That Actually Matter — Ignore Everything Else — YT SEO Architect

 Metric 4: Subscribers Gained — Are People Coming Back?

-What it is: How many new subscribers came from this video.
+What it is: The number of new subscribers gained from this video.

 What it answers: "Did this video convert a casual viewer into a returning one?"